 Tom Rothenberger, coach at Jesuit High School in Portland, Oregon, agrees, saying that adults frequently put “…too much of the carrot in kids’ running and not enough of the culture.”
-Rothenberger says that adults need to put their energy into creating opportunities for kids discover the enjoyment they get from running and focus less on the carrot.
+He thinks that adults need to put their energy into creating opportunities for kids discover the enjoyment they get from running and focus less on the rewards.

 Others will argue the finisher’s medal and water bottles have played a huge part in getting something close to five million children running annually in school programs alone.
 And they are right.
 They also might say awards are part of today’s youth sports culture, something kids and their parents expect.
 And again, they would be right.

-For many children, whose dream of winning a medal or trophy in high school athletics will never be realized, a finisher’s medal may be the only testament of having crossed the finish line on race day with proud parents cheering from the curb.
+For many children, the dream of winning a medal or trophy in high school athletics will never be realized.
+A finisher’s medal may be their only testament of having crossed the finish line on race day with proud parents cheering from the curb.
 Their medal validates that on that day and at that distance, they finished, they were athletic.

 WHERE, WHEN AND WHY

-To Mike Woolsey, coach at Michigan’s Jackson Lumen Christi High School, it is not whether extrinsic motivators are good for running, but what extrinsic motivators are appropriate for young runners and what role do such rewards play in motivating them?
+To Mike Woolsey, coach at Michigan’s Jackson Lumen Christi High School, it is not whether extrinsic motivators are good for running, but what extrinsic motivators are appropriate for young runners (ribbons vs. custom medals, etc.) and what role do such rewards play in motivating them?